shakasan/mesScripts/README.md

 mesScripts
 ==========

-Scripts written to illustrate different posts on my Wordpress blog (Makoto no Blog) and keeping update of them.
+Scripts written to illustrate some posts on my Wordpress blog (Makoto no Blog) and keeping them updated.

 Content
 =======